MGCodesandStats/hotel-modelling/README files/feature_selection.md

 - **ExtraTreesClassifier:** The purpose of the ExtraTreesClassifier is to fit a number of randomized decision trees to the data, and in this regard is a from of ensemble learning.
 Particularly, random splits of all observations are carried out to ensure that the model does not overfit the data.

-- **Univariate Selection with SelectKBest**: SelectKBest is used in this instance to identify the best features to include in the eventual model by using the ANOVA F-value for feature selection (denoted as *f_classif*).
-It is important to note that the F-value can only be used if the features are ordinal (or quantitative).
-In the case of categorical variables, then the chi-squared value must be calculated between each feature and the response variable.
-However, for the purposes of this example, only the interval features will be included in this model for analysis.

 - **Step forward and backward feature selection**: This is a **"wrapper-based"** feature selection method, where the feature selection is based on a specific machine learning algorithm (in this case, the RandomForestClassifier).
 For forward-step selection, each individual feature is added to the model one at a time, and the features with the highest ROC_AUC score are selected as the best features.
 When conducting backward feature selection, this process happens in reverse - whereby each feature is dropped from the model one at a time, i.e. the features with the lowest ROC_AUC scores are dropped from the model.

 ## Background and Data Manipulation